nmuralidhara/WaxPalace-1/README.txt

 #   Donald Pinckney <dpinckney@cs.umass.edu>
 #   Noah Brinton <nbrinton@umass.edu>

+Solve a maze and freeze enemies by throwing a flower at them.

 Main Parts of the code that were written:

 1. UI (Assets/Button.cs, Assets/Countdown.cs) by Noah